 From June 2025 to January 2026, MicroPoints transformed the customer base economics.

-Customer lifetime value jumped to 3.4x higher for loyalty redeemers compared to non-members ($208 vs $61).
-Average order value increased 2.4x ($63 vs $26).
-Repeat purchase rates went from 19.6% to 68.7% for loyalty members – a 3.5x improvement.
+Customer lifetime value is 3.4x higher for loyalty redeemers compared to non-members.
+Average order value increased 2.4x.
+Repeat purchase rates improved 3.5x.

+The incremental value per engaged customer tells the real story.
 Each loyalty member generates the equivalent of 5-6 extra orders over their lifetime compared to non-members.
 For a brand built on accessible, low-barrier transactions, that is the difference between a one-time sampler and a collector who returns season after season.

 The massive shift in repeat rates means loyalty members are 3.5x more likely to come back.
 In a category where customers can easily drift to competitors or lose interest entirely, that retention changes the fundamental economics of the business.